 There are a lot of great financial opportunities out there, and finding the right ones doesn’t have to be overwhelming.
 Our financial aid experts are eager to answer your questions and help you evaluate your options.

-For Fall 2023, Florida Poly will offer merit-based out-of-state scholarships designed to reduce the domestic out-of-state tuition for high-achieving students.
+For Fall 2024, Florida Poly will offer merit-based out-of-state scholarships designed to reduce the domestic out-of-state tuition for high-achieving students.
 Scholarships range between $5,000 - $17,500 per academic year and are based on academic merit.
-There is no separate application.
-All applicants who apply by January 1st are considered on the basis of academic merit.
-While applicants are reviewed holistically, the average SAT is usually 1350 (31 ACT) with outstanding high school math grades.

 The Provost Scholars program seeks gifted and uniquely talented high school students who have demonstrated excellence within their academic journey to date.
-Provost Scholars receive a full tuition and fees scholarship paid over 4 years.
-Provost Scholars typically have SATs above 1330 partnered with strong performance in mathematics & sciences.
+Provost Scholars receive up to $20,000 paid out over 4 years.

 The Florida Poly Nuclear Propulsion Pipeline Scholarship, the first of its kind across the U.S., is aligned with the qualification standards for the U.S. Navy's Nuclear Propulsions Officer Candidate (NUPOC) Program and seeks to identify and scholarship talented women and men who have the academic skills nad ambition to be considered for one of the U.S. Navy's most prominent programs.